 4.1.5 WIS 2.0 encourages Members to coordinate delivery and operation of the shared components that comprise the WIS 2.0 platform.
 Fundamentally, the WIS 2.0 platform is intended to support the needs of the WMO community, providing the foundation that makes it simple for the WMO community to provide information and services and simple for users to find them.

 4.1.6 The WIS 2.0 platform will support a change in user behaviour from downloading a copy of information for local processing to using services that process the information at its source.
 The WIS 2.0 platform will be complemented by a set of principles to encourage best-practice information assurance (data life cycle management) by the WMO community.
-This will support emergence of common approaches designed to provide users with a confidence about the quality of information and to present a seamless user experience across Members’ services.
+This will support emergence of common approaches designed to provide users with a confidence about the quality of information utilising user feedback mechanisms for continuous improvement and to present a seamless user experience across Members’ services.

-4.1.7 WIS 2.0 will continue to provide data collection at national, regional and global scales.
+4.1.7 WIS 2.0 will continue to provide data collection and distribution at national, regional and global scales.

 4.1.8 Technical aspects of WIS 2.0 are anticipated to include:

-(a) Use of cloud infrastructure to host shared components (such as data repositories and applications) to provide low-latency global data sharing to enable the WMO community to ‘plug’ their components into shared infrastructure and easily deliver value-added services to their users and to provide facilities that enable users to work with high-volume data in-situ rather than require download for local usage;
+(a) Use of cloud computing infrastructure to host shared components (such as data repositories and applications) to provide low-latency global data sharing to enable the WMO community to ‘plug’ their components into shared infrastructure and easily deliver value-added services to their users and to provide facilities that enable users to work with high-volume data in-situ rather than require download for local usage;

 (b) Use of Web standards, Web services and well-defined APIs to enable WIS 2.0 to become ‘machine interoperable’ - i.e. enabling software systems to find and use the meteorological data and services hosted on the WIS 2.0 platform without requiring routine human intervention;

-(c) Use of common open data formats (e.g. JSON, CSV, XML, netCDF, HDF) complementing Table-Driven Code Forms (GRIB, BUFR), to simplify data use by a broader community;
+(c) Use of common open data formats (e.g. JSON, CSV, XML, netCDF, HDF) complementing Table-Driven Code Forms (GRIB, BUFR), to simplify data provision and use by a broader community;

 (d) Use of analytics and user feedback to drive continued improvement of user experience;